 You’ve done the hard work.
 You developed a package of sponsor benefits that provides value to both your sponsors and your organization.
 You successfully solicited sponsorships to help support the mission of your association.
 Now comes the hard part: how do you steward relationships with these sponsors so they last?

-Sponsors are supporting the association for a reason.
-They believe in the mission and what the association is doing, so keep them updated on progress, future plans, important meetings, events, and happenings within the organization year-round, instead of only reaching out when it is time to renew sponsor agreements.
-Check in with them regularly to make sure they are getting what they need and ask them for feedback and suggestions.
-They want to feel like they are contributing more than just money so don’t be shy about asking for their input.
+Sponsors are supporting your association for a reason.
+They believe in the mission and what the association is doing.
+Keep them updated on progress, future plans, important meetings, and events within the organization year-round, instead of only reaching out when it is time to renew sponsor agreements.
+Check in with them regularly to make sure they are getting what they need, and ask them for feedback and suggestions.
+They want to feel like they are contributing more than just money, so don’t be shy about asking for their input.
 Follow up through emails, phone calls, mailings, and face-to-face meetings.
-Relationships are everything when it comes to stewardship so treat your sponsors like people rather than just an ATM.
+Relationships are everything when it comes to stewardship, so treat your sponsors like people rather than just an ATM.

 - Place a “Sponsor Spotlight” in your monthly newsletter.